charmplusplus/charm4py/docs/running.rst

 Solution
     - If running **with** ``++local``:

-      Please make sure that you have built Charm++ with these flags:
-      ``--build-shared --enable-charmpy``
-      and that you are using the version of ``charmrun`` that is generated with the above flags.
+      Please make sure that you have built Charm++ as explained in :doc:`install`, and that you are using the version of ``charmrun`` that is generated from this build.
-      See :doc:`install` for more information.

     - If running **without** ``++local``: